ZBar/ZBar/iphone/doc/camera.rst

 Scanning From the Camera Feed
 =============================

-Many iPhone developers want their application to support automatic recognition of barcodes from the camera feed in real-time.
+Many iOS developers want their application to support automatic recognition of barcodes from the camera feed in real-time.
 ZBar makes this easy!

 There are three levels that you may choose to integrate at, from least complex (recommended) to most complex these are: